digitalbricklayer/techteapotcom/src/content/posts/programmer-middle-age.md

 Similarly, jumping on every new agile method, design pattern or practice is a brilliant way to kill productivity.
 Too much design has killed as many projects as no design at all.

-Slowly the software industry is figuring out how to "<strong><em>engineer</em></strong>" software.
+Slowly the software industry is figuring out how to "***engineer***" software.
 Agile methods may not suite every situation, but they are a valid contribution to making software production better for many projects.

 Programmer tools are getting a lot better, and about time.
 Visual Studio, Eclipse, NetBeans and IntelliJ are marvellous tools when compared to tools available even ten years ago.
 Code coverage, performance measurement, unit testing, static analysis and even code formatting tools are all readily available.